Mohd-Areeb-2814/Connecto_Frontend/README.md

 # Connecto

-A React-based frontend application for like Facebook.
+A React-based frontend application like Facebook.

 ##  Install Dependencies